Analysis | Why the Solomon Islands’ China Pact Has U.S. Riled

 5. What does this mean for Australia?

-The Australian government, to which the South Pacific region has long looked to for support, expressed concern that the deal could “undermine stability.”
+The Australian government, to which the South Pacific region has long looked to for support, expressed concern that the deal could “undermine stability” and make the Solomon Islands beholden to China.
+Prime Minister Scott Morrison echoed Campbell’s assertion that a de facto permanent Chinese presence would be a red line.
 More immediately, it could become an issue in Australia’s upcoming national elections.
-Prime Minister Scott Morrison has portrayed himself as tough on national security, but the diplomatic loss is providing ammunition for attacks on his government’s record.
+Morrison has portrayed himself as tough on national security, but the diplomatic loss is providing ammunition for attacks on his government’s record.
 Shadow Foreign Minister Penny Wong called the signing of the security agreement the “worst failure of Australian foreign policy in the Pacific since the end of World War II.”

 More stories like this are available on bloomberg.com

-Note: (An earlier version corrected spelling of prime minister’s first name)